marcelofelipes/asterisk/README.md

 * ``/documentation`` contains images used in README

 ## Docker
-The backend is dockerized.
-Run ``docker compose up --build`` to execute the postgresql, angular website and spring boot backend containers.
+The whole stack is dockerized.
+Run ``docker compose up --build`` to execute the postgresql, redis, angular website and spring boot backend containers.
 To verify everything is working visit http://localhost:8080/healthcheck (backend) and http://localhost:80/ (frontend)